-The Opportunity Zones program was established by Congress in the Tax Cuts and Jobs Act as an innovative approach to spurring economic development by providing tax benefits for long-term private sector investments in low-income urban and rural communities nationwide.
+The Opportunity Zones program was established by Congress in the Tax Cuts and Jobs Act of 2017 as an innovative approach to spurring economic development by providing tax benefits for long-term private sector investments in low-income urban and rural communities nationwide.
 You don’t have to live or own property in a Qualified Opportunity Zone to receive tax benefits.
-Anybody with gains from the sale of stock or property can invest in an Opportunity Zone Fund and potentially receive tax benefits.
-A taxpayer can invest their gain into an Opportunity Zone Fund and defer the tax on their gains until at least December 31, 2026.
-Additionally, if the investor holds their investment in an Opportunity Zone Fund for 5 or 7 years, a portion of the original deferred gain will be permanently forgiven.
+Anyone with capital gains from the sale of stock or property can invest in an Opportunity Fund and potentially receive tax benefits.
+Taxpayers can invest their capital gain into an Opportunity Fund and defer the tax on their capital gains until at least December 31, 2026.
+Additionally, if the investor holds his or her investment in an Opportunity Fund for five years before the tax on the deferred capital gain is due, a portion of the original deferred capital gain will be permanently forgiven.

-In order to benefit, one will need to invest through Opportunity Zone Funds setup as either a corporation or a partnership.
+In order to benefit, one will need to invest through an Opportunity Fund set up as either a corporation or a partnership.
 The Funds then invest in qualified businesses and property located in Opportunity Zones.
-Opportunity Zones are identified by each state’s governor and approved by the U.S. Treasury.
+Opportunity Zones were identified by each state’s governor and approved by the U.S. Treasury.

-Investing in an Opportunity Zone Fund can provide tax benefits for investors.
-If an investor has gain from the sale of stock, business assets or other property, the investor can invest in an Opportunity Zone Fund and defer the taxation of their gain.
+Investing in an Opportunity Fund can provide tax benefits for investors.
+If an investor has capital gain from the sale of stock, business assets or other property, the investor can invest in an Opportunity Fund and defer the taxation of the gain.
 It sounds great, but there is a trick to taking full advantage of the tax benefit.

-Your original deferred gain (less any amount forgiven) will be subject to tax on whichever date comes first: either December 31, 2026 or when you sell your interest in an Opportunity Zone Fund.
-If you still own the interest in an Opportunity Zone Fund after December 31, 2026, you will owe tax on the original deferred gain without any cash from the investment to pay the tax.
+Your original deferred capital gain (less any amount forgiven) will be subject to tax on whichever date comes first: either December 31, 2026 or when you sell your interest in an Opportunity Fund.
+Keep in mind that this creates an issue where gain is being recognized without the benefit of the cash to pay the tax unless you plan accordingly.

-If you are interested in investing in an Opportunity Zone fund or expanding into an Opportunity Zone, Warren Averett can help you discover the options that are available to you and implement planning strategies to make the most of your investment.
+If you are interested in investing in an Opportunity Fund or expanding into an Opportunity Zone, Warren Averett can help you discover the options that are available to you and implement planning strategies to make the most of your investment.
 Our Firm is passionate about helping our clients save money on their taxes.
 We can help you determine if you are taking advantage of every tax savings opportunity that’s available to you.
-If you think your company may be paying too much in taxes, learn more about our Quali-FinderTM assessment today.
 Our professionals guide you through the process to help you see if you are missing out on tax savings, at no risk to you.

 Learn more about our team members’ expertise, insights, and how we can help you thrive.